-With the clocks turning back this weekend, AAA Kansas is reminding drivers to be prepared for potential challenges, such as changes in sleep patterns, that may increase chances of drowsy driving.
+With the clocks turned back this weekend, AAA Kansas is reminding drivers to be prepared for potential challenges, such as changes in sleep patterns, that may increase chances of drowsy driving.

-“Shorter days starting next week means many of us will be driving home from work in the dark,” said Shawn Steward, AAA Kansas spokesman.
+“Shorter days starting next week means many of us will be driving home from work in the dark,” said a AAA Kansas spokesman.
 “The risk of drowsy driving also increases with the time change, so drivers should begin taking proper precautions now to ensure they get adequate rest.”

 Sleep-deprived drivers cause more than 6,400 deaths and 50,000 debilitating injuries on American roadways each year.
 Kansas Department of Transportation data from 2017 reveals that drivers being fatigued or falling asleep was cited as a contributing factor in 1,045 traffic crashes in the state.
 Symptoms of drowsy driving can include having trouble keeping eyes open, drifting from lanes or not remembering the last few miles driven.
 However, more than half of drivers involved in fatigue-related crashes experienced no symptoms before falling asleep behind the wheel.